-We examine all equity analyst questions in the Q&A segment of the call for the q^{th} quarterly earnings announcement.
-Question text is extract manually and organised by analyst into question blocks.
+We examine all analysts' questions in the Q&A segment of the call for the q^{th} quarterly earnings announcement.
+Question text is extracted manually and organised by analyst into question blocks.
 A question block comprises one or more questions posed by analyst j on the same topic.
-A combination of manual and automated content analysis procedures is then used to identify question blocks that raise concerns about prospects, reflect uncertainty, and challenge management.
+A combination of manual and automated content analysis is then used to identify question blocks that raise concerns about prospects, reflect uncertainty, and challenge management.
 Test variables for the q^{th} earnings announcement are defined as the fraction of total question blocks relating to the k^{th} conference call construct:

-$$CC_Construct{kj} = \frac{Number of question blocks coded for the k^{th} construct}{Total number of question blocks}$$ (2)
+$$CC_Construct{ki} = \frac{Number of question blocks coded for the k^{th} construct}{Total number of question blocks},$$ (2)

-where k equals concern over prospects (PROSP_NEG^{CC}), uncertainty (UNCERT^{CC}), and challenges to management (CHALLENGE^{CC}).
+where k equals concern over cash flow prospects (PROSP_NEG^{CC}), revision in discount rate expectations reflected in uncertain language (UNCERT^{CC}), and objective analysis reflected in challenges to management (CHALLENGE^{CC}).

-PROSP NEG^{CC} is coded using a manual procedure where each question block is classified along the following dimensions: (a) forward-looking, (b) current-period or backwardlooking, (c) strengthens and opportunities (SO) facing the entity, and (d) weaknesses and threats (WT) facing the entity.6 Examples of SO include margin improvement, cost reduction, brand power, supply chain efficiency, new markets, and planned investments and acquisitions.
+PROSP_NEG^{CC} is coded using a manual procedure where each question block is classified along the following dimensions: (a) forward-looking, (b) current-period or backwardlooking, (c) strengths and opportunities (SO) facing the entity, and (d) weaknesses and threats (WT) facing the entity.9 Examples of SO include margin improvement, cost reduction, brand power, supply chain efficiency, new markets, and planned investments and acquisitions.
 Examples of WT include margin deterioration, cost inflation, capacity constraints, supply problems, competitive pressure, macroeconomic slowdown, and management turnover.
-The coding procedure is non-mutually exclusive such that a given question block may be coded simultaneously as forward-and backward-looking, and relating to both SO and WT.
-Where reference is made to SO or WT, we also classify the tenor of the discussion as positive, neutral or negative.
+The coding procedure is non-mutually exclusive such that a given question block may be coded simultaneously as forward- and backward-looking, and relating to both SO and WT.
+Where reference is made to SO or WT, we also classify tone as positive, neutral or negative.
 For example, a question block expressing concern about capacity constraints is coded negative WT; a question block exploring whether any capacity constraints exist is coded neutral WT; and a question block speculating on possible improvement in capacity constraints is coded positive WT.
-We favor manual coding over automated content analysis for PROSP_NEG^{CC} because identifying SO and WT, together with the tenor of the discussion, is highly contextspecific and sometimes involves reviewing management responses and the presentation section of the call.
-We create an indicator variable equal to one for question blocks with forward-looking statements containing negative or neutral discussions of WT, and zero otherwise.
-From equation (2), $PROSP_NEG^{CC}$ is the number of question blocks where this indicator variable equals one scaled by the total number question blocks.
-Two members of the research team coded 30 transcripts independently to assess the objectivity and replicability of the coding method.
-Inter-coder concordance by question ranged from a low of 0.78 to a high of 1.00.
+We favour manual coding over automated content analysis for PROSP_NEG^{CC} because identifying SO and WT, together with the tenor of the discussion, is highly context-specific and sometimes involves reviewing management responses or the presentation section of the call.

-6 Negative prospects are distinct from negative tone studied by Chen et al. (2013b) and Schoenfeld (2012).
+9 Negative prospects are distinct from negative tone studied by Chen et al. (2015).
 Tone applies to backward- and forward-looking discussions whereas prospects are exclusively forward-looking.